-When you grill direct, you place the food over the fire and cook by direct exposure to the flame and the heat.
+When you grill direct, you place the food over the fire.
+You cook by direct exposure to the flame and the heat.

 This is what most grillers are familiar with.
-It uses high heat to cook small or thin pieces (think tender, less than two inches thick or boneless) of food quickly such as steaks, chops, chicken breasts, fish fillets, vegetables and bread.
+It uses high heat to cook small or thin pieces (think tender, less than two inches thick or boneless) of food quickly.
+This might be steaks, chops, chicken breasts, fish fillets, vegetables and bread.

-Using direct grilling, you can sear the outside surface of the meat to form a delicious crust, locking the juices inside.
+Using direct grilling, you can sear the outside surface of the meat to form a delicious crust.
+The best part?
+It locks the juices inside.

 Using this method, you can cook larger or tougher foods that might burn if they were directly grilled.

 When you use indirect grilling, you place the food next to, but not directly over, the fire.